jdmota/java-typestate-checker/README.md

   - Done in part: if a method is available in all states, its call is allowed.
   - This allows one to check the current state of an object.
 - [ ] Adding support for state transitions depending on method arguments

+### Other features

+- [x] @MungoState({"HasNext"})
+- [ ] Support state change depending on exceptions
+- [ ] Inheritance?
+Protocols in interfaces?
+  - What if a class has a protocol, and implements an interface with a protocol as well?
+  - Test if a protocol is a subtype of other protocol?
+How so?